Featured Image - 3 Ways Employers Can Navigate Global Hiring Challenges

 “There’s not a silver bullet for GDPR compliance, but it is important for organizations to understand how GDPR applies to them — whether they are directly subject to GDPR or indirectly subject to pieces of it through contractual obligations,” says Coy

-3. Use screening technology tailor-made for your business needs
+Use screening technology customized for your international screening business needs

 Background screening is a critical step in the hiring process both within and outside the United States.
 Having a technology solution that makes it easier to manage the complex regulatory environment of global hiring is a must.
 Pre-hire screening mitigates the risks associated with hiring individuals who may have falsified their employment and/or educational credentials, or who may have a previously unknown criminal record, thereby protecting your business, and current employees.
 Leveraging technology that streamlines this process on a single platform and customizes its services for your organization, sets your business apart from the competition.